thibaudk/ossia.github.io/_pages/score-download.md

 <ul>
 <li> Recommended: Windows 10.
 Must be at least Windows 7 with all system updates installed. </li>
 <li> <i>score</i> and *libossia* use Bonjour for the OSCQuery automatic discovery feature.
-  This means that on Windows, you must install the [Bonjour Print Services](https://support.apple.com/kb/dl999?locale=en_US) for this to work. </li>
+  This means that on Windows, you must install the <a href="https://support.apple.com/kb/dl999?locale=en_US">Bonjour Print Services</a> for this to work. </li>
 </ul>
 </div>